 Granted, we are obviously all conscious of what we eat, but to let go for a meal or two over the Xmas period is no bad thing.
-When I say let go, we don’t mean a no holds barred full on desecration.
-Rather what we mean is eating the foods we want, enjoy and desire, and indulging in a bigger portion than usual.
-Generally ‘letting our hair down’.
+When we say let go, we don’t mean a no holds barred full on desecration.
+Rather, what we mean, is eating the foods we want, enjoy and desire, and indulging in a bigger portion than usual.
+Generally speaking ‘letting our hair down’.

 By now you will have a good grasp of what food sources typical values are, and what foods are typically high in fat, protein or carbohydrates.
 To this extent, you can, should you wish, guestimate what you have consumed.
 Should you then want to make amendments to subsequent meals that day that are non family/socially orientated and not argument creating, then you can of course do so.

-Another option that is something which we feel is beneficial to mind and body, is to utilise the hours where you can find yourself kicking about, getting in the way and being a nuisance (whilst waiting for food) to grab some fresh air.
-A decent walk on Xmas day, and getting out of your parents/ families hair for an hour or so is a great way to burn some excess calories and keep the peace at home – and allows you to work up an appetite for the meal ahead.
+Another option that is something which we feel is beneficial to both mind and body, is to utilise the hours where you can find yourself kicking about, getting in the way and being a nuisance, to grab some fresh air.
+A decent walk on Xmas day, and getting out of your parents/ families hair for an hour or so is a great way to burn some excess calories and keep the peace at home, whilst allowing you to work up an appetite for the meal ahead.

 What will happen?

 So you overshoot your macros on a set day?
-I can say for sure this will be true of ALL of us here at TeamLDNM.
+We can say for sure this will be true of ALL of us here at TeamLDNM.
 What are your options?

-- Let it ruin your Xmas, cause bad feeling between you and your family, mum and dad, girlfriend, boyfriend wife or husband?
+- Let it ruin your Xmas, cause bad feeling between you and your family, mum, dad, girlfriend, boyfriend wife or husband?

 - Get despondent, feel guilty and put yourself in a foul mood and detract from other people’s enjoyment?